johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 | D.2.b.13 | The product checks the integrity of the program code every time it is restarted. | 2 |   |
 | D.2.b.14 | In the event of that security is compromised, the product provides an emergency mode for functions that have an effect on patient safety. | 2 |   |

+[^C2b-01]: The protection can also consist of an undo function.
+If necessary, the period for an undo must be limited.
+It should be noted that the data protection requirements are met after (final) deletion of the data.

+[^C2b-02]: This review should take place at all levels of interoperability.
+For example, the protocols would also be to check formats such as the well-formedness of XML files.

 #### **c) Patches**

 | **ID** | **Requirement** | **Level** | **Comments** |